Tuntunae-Munmunae - Fried Cookies For The Festival Of Ahoi Ashtami

 Knead again to get smooth dough.

 Heat the oil to medium hot.
-Tuntune fried in very hot oil will be too soft and uncooked inside.
+Tuntunae fried in very hot oil will be too soft and uncooked inside.

-Break off small bits of sou8gh and shape them into small barrels or stars.
+Break off small bits of dough and shape them into small barrels or stars (see picture).

 Deep fry in small batches until nicely browned.